Leland Archer

-Leland Archer (born 8 January 1996) is a Trinidadian professional footballer who plays as a defender for Charleston Battery in the USL Championship.
+Leland Archer (born 8 January 1996) is a Trinidadian professional footballer who plays as a defender for USL Championship club Charleston Battery and the Trinidad and Tobago national team.

 Career

 Youth and college

-Archer played four years of college soccer at the College of Charleston between 2014 and 2017.
+Archer played four years of college soccer at NCAA Division I program College of Charleston between 2014 and 2017.

-While at college, Archer appeared for USL PDL side South Georgia Tormenta during their 2017 season.
+While at college, Archer appeared for USL League Two side South Georgia Tormenta during their 2017 season.

 Professional

-On 10 May 2018, Archer signed with United Soccer League club Charleston Battery.
+On 10 May 2018, Archer signed a professional contract with USL Championship club Charleston Battery.

+At the end of the 2020 USL Championship season, Archer was named Charleston Battery's Defensive Player of the Year and team MVP.
+That season, Archer was also named onto the USL Championship All-League Second Team.

-On 11 November 2020, Archer took part in a Trial with Scottish Premiership club Hibernian FC.
-These trials took place after Charleston Battery became official partners with Hibernian.
+On 11 November 2020, Scottish Premiership club Hibernian FC offered Archer 3-week trial at the club.

 Archer scored his first professional goal on 22 September 2021, against New York Red Bulls II, in his 66th appearance with the club.
 He scored again the following match, on 25 September 2021, against Pittsburgh Riverhounds SC.
 He was subsequently named to the USL Championship Team of the Week for his complete performance that matchweek.

 Archer played his 100th match for the Battery, across all competitions, on 15 October 2022, in a 1-1 draw with Loudoun United FC.

 International career

 He made his debut for Trinidad and Tobago national football team on 31 January 2021 in a friendly game against the United States.
 He played the full game.
 Archer has been called up to numerous national team camps since his debut and made his second appearance on 29 January 2023 in a friendly against Saint Martin, playing a full 90 minutes in the 2-0 victory.

+Archer was named as part of Trinidad and Tobago's 2023 CONCACAF Nations League squad for fixtures against Bahamas and Nicaragua.
+He played 45 minutes in the victory over the Bahamas, entering the match as a substitute at halftime, and was unused off the bench against Nicaragua.